Meet Our Dedicated Team

-Rachel Blake is a CERTIFIED FINANCIAL PLANNER® professional (CFP®) and member of the Financial Planning Association (FPA) and has a Bachelor of Commerce majoring in Financial Planning.
+Rachel is a CERTIFIED FINANCIAL PLANNER® professional (CFP®), a member of the Financial Planning Association (FPA) and has a Bachelor of Commerce majoring in Financial Planning.

 Rachel is an employee Representative of HPH Financial Planning Pty Ltd, AFS Licence No. 337755.

 At school working with numbers came more naturally than most other things I was learning about.
 That led to a natural interest in money and finances and it was no surprise to my parents when I entered the Finance Industry straight out of High School.
 Maybe my interest in numbers was born from my parents being battlers all their life, I’m not sure.
 I certainly wanted a more comfortable life.